-The Company is also party to two interest rate swap agreements that qualify for hedge accounting.
-The Company executed the swap agreements to fix a portion of the interest rates on its variable rate debt that have a combined notional amount of \$10.8 million at December 31, 2021.
-Under the swap agreements, the Company receives interest at the one-month LIBOR rate plus 2.25% and pays a fixed rate.
-The first swap became effective in October 2016, has a rate of 4.16% (amortizing notional amount of \$10.0 million) and expires in July 2026.
-The second swap became effective in October 2016, has a rate of 3.83% (amortizing notional amount of \$0.8 million) and expires in May 2022.
-At December 31, 2021 and 2020, the fair value of the swap agreements was a liability of \$0.2 million and \$0.6 million, respectively.
-Since these swap agreements qualify for hedge accounting, the changes in fair value are recorded in other comprehensive income (loss), net of tax.
-See Note 10, "Fair Value Measurement and Disclosures" for additional information pertaining to interest rate swaps.
+The Company is also party to an interest rate swap agreement that qualifies for hedge accounting.
+The Company executed the swap agreement to fix a portion of the interest rate on its variable rate debt.
+Under the swap agreement, the Company receives interest at Term SOFR and pays a fixed rate of 2.88%.
+The swap agreement has an effective date of April 29, 2022, a maturity date of April 30, 2027, and an amortizing notional amount of \$93.3 million.
+At December 31, 2022, the fair value of the swap agreement was an asset of \$2.9 million.
+Since the swap agreement qualifies for hedge accounting, the changes in fair value are recorded in other comprehensive income (loss), net of tax.
+See Note 9, "Fair Value Measurement and Disclosures" for additional information pertaining to interest rate swaps.

-Notes to Consolidated Financial Statements - (Continued) December 31, 2021, 2020 and 2019
+Notes to Consolidated Financial Statements - (Continued) December 31, 2022, 2021 and 2020

-(10) Fair Value Measurement and Disclosures
+(9) Fair Value Measurement and Disclosures